Tutorial Paper No. WEEl for the September 10-15, 1995 O.S.A. meeting:

 When the lens is reversed, and we enlarge the numerical aperture enough to fill the aperture stop, the field curvature becomes extreme.
 A few more field positions make the curvature clearer:

 The photometric part of the paradox is resolved if we notice that the image surface seems to lie on a sphere passing through the aperture stop itself.
 What we have is exactly the special case found inside an integrating sphere, where the two obliquity cosines from any pair of surface elements just cancel the cosines that arise from the inverse square law of their separation, giving equal light transfer between all such pairs of elements.
+Not only do these photometric ideas carry us a little Beyond Ray tracing, but they in fact may reveal useful limits on what a Perfect Lens may be able to do!

+* What Are the Messages to Take Home?
 The irregular seam between conventional lens design and the calculation of illumination issues is a tricky one, full of peril and opportunity.
 Each flavor of practitioner can benefit by learning more about the methods of the other, and both need to watch out for the advances happening in the computer art arena.
+How can a designer best be alert to the opportunities of the interdependence of these ideas and avoid the perils?

 And remember that, after your favorite computer, your key optical tools may be: